The below guidelines help students meet the thesis formatting requirements.

 Illustrative materials, tables, charts, graphs, etc., should not be placed closer than 2 cm from the top, right and bottom edges of the page, and 2.5 cm from the left (while 2.5cm from right instead of left for Arabic Thesis).

 The text can be left aligned (or right aligned for Arabic) or justified.

 The text throughout the Thesis must be double-spaced, except in footnotes, in any block quotations, or in tables.

 The text in the Acknowledgement and Abstract pages is single spaced.

 Line space for Arabic text should be 1.5.

 All paragraphs should be indented 1.5cm from the margin.
 Subheadings are not indented (except level 5).

 It should start with ACKNOWLEDGMENTS and continue sequentially using Arabic numerals placed in the center, and at the bottom of the page.

 Figure and table numbering must be either continuous throughout the Thesis or by chapter (1.1, 1.2, 2.1, 2.2.)

 Major headings, e.g. the titles in the preliminary pages: "CHAPTER’s title, "NOTES", "REFERENCES" or "BIBLIOGRAPHY" should all be typed in CAPITAL LETTERS, size 16, centered and not bold.
 If a chapter's title runs on more than one line, it should be single spaced.
-The heading CHAPTER and its TITLE should be double-spaced.
+The heading CHAPTER and its TITLE should be spaced by an empty line.

 Each subheading is preceded by its number as it appears in the Table of Contents of the Thesis.
 Each subheading has a higher attention value than any subsequent ones.
 These are designated as first-, second-, third- and fourth-level subheadings, and are differentiated as follows: